grro/smartmeter_webthing/README.md

 }
 ```

-To install this software you may use [PIP](https://realpython.com/what-is-pip/) package manager such as shown below
+To install this software, you can use the [PIP](https://realpython.com/what-is-pip/) package manager as shown below
 ```
 sudo pip install smartmeter_webthing
 ```

-After this installation you may start the webthing http endpoint inside your python code or via command line using
+After installation, you can start the webthing http endpoint in your Python code or from the command line by typing
 ```
 sudo smartmeter --command listen --port 7122 --sport /dev/ttyUSB-meter
 ```
-Here, the webthing API will use the local port 7122.
-Additionally, the device address of the IR sensor has to be set.
-To configure the device address refer [setup device](configure.md)
+Here the webthing API will use the local port 7122.
+Additionally, the device address of the IR sensor must be set.
+To configure the device address, see [setup device](configure.md).

-Alternatively to the *listen* command, you can use the *register* command to register and start the webthing service as systemd unit.
+As an alternative to the *list* command, you can also use the *register* command to register and start the webthing service as a systemd device.
-By doing this, the webthing service will be started automatically on boot time.
-Starting the server manually using the *listen* command as shown above is no longer necessary.
+This way, the webthing service is started automatically at boot time.
+Starting the server manually with the *listen* command, as shown above, is no longer necessary.

 ```
 sudo smartmeter --command register --port 7122 --sport /dev/ttyUSB-meter
 ```